MikaelBertze/DotNetCoreNugetDownloader/README.md

 # DotNetCoreNugetDownloader
-A tool for downloading .net Core nugets.
-Intended to be used for creating .net Core only nuget feeds.
+A tool for downloading nugets.
+Intended to be used for creating a nuget.org filtered mirror.

-1. Clone or download this repo
-2. Create a folder named `packages` (in the repo root).
-3. Run `dotnet run` from command line

-This will search for nugets with owner 'dotnetframework'.
-For each nuget, all versions that are not tagged as prerelease will be downloaded.
-Total download size is about 10GB.
+The tool will upload all nugets found by the provided search string on the source nuget feed and upload these to the target nuget feed.
+All versions in the source feed will be copied to the target feed.